-The Law Offices of Ben Yeroushalmi proudly offers our services to the city of Berkeley.
+The attorneys at Yeroushalmi Law proudly offer our services to the city of Berkeley.
 We have created this page to inform this community of the prevalence of elder abuse in skilled nursing facilities.
 With years of experience, our dedicated nursing home neglect attorneys are equipped with the knowledge to help you and your loved one through this difficult time.

 Unfortunately, the injuries that occur within nursing homes are usually preventable.
 Pressure sores, also known as pressure ulcers or bed sores, are one of the most common injuries that occur in skilled nursing facilities.
 These occur when patients remain in the same position for extended periods of time, putting too much pressure on only one area of the body.
-This leads to a breakdown of the skin, and can eventually even result in the exposure of the bone and tissues.
-Areas of the body that you should monitor closely are the heels of the feet, the lower back, and the buttocks for evidence of pressure ulcers.
+This leads to a breakdown of the skin and can eventually even result in the exposure of the bone and tissues.
+You should closely monitor the heels of the feet, the lower back, and the buttocks for evidence of pressure ulcers.

-Prevention for pressure ulcers is relatively simple, given that sufficient amounts of staff are provided to carry out these practices.
+Prevention for pressure ulcers is relatively simple, given that enough staff are provided to carry out these practices.
 First, nurses must ensure to reposition or turn patients frequently so that they are not putting pressure on just one area of the body for an extended period of time.
 Another factor that contributes to the prevention of pressure sores is nutrition.
-It is the responsibility of the nursing home to monitor the patient’s diet and ensure that he or she is receiving all necessary nutrients.
+Nursing homes must monitor the patient’s diet and ensure that they are receiving all necessary nutrients.
 Although there are treatments that can be used to heal a pressure ulcer, it is usually much easier to prevent the sore from developing in the first place.

 We would like to emphasize the importance of proactive pressure ulcer prevention and treatment.
-If your loved one has developed pressure sores, he or she may be a victim of neglect.
-Contact us today to speak with one of our nursing home neglect specialists.
+If your loved one has developed pressure sores, he or she may be a victim of neglect and nursing home abuse.
+Contact us today to speak with one of our nursing home neglect attorneys.